6 Customer-Friendly Ways To Thwart Product Returns

 While it may not be fully possible to guarantee on-time deliveries so that you never had to process a return due to an item reaching the customer too late, the carriers you use and their service level can often affect your delivery service, and in turn, your customer experience.
-Therefore, you should still strive to improve what is within your control, that is to minimise the chances of late deliveries that are caused by inefficiencies of your carriers or delivery setup.
+Therefore, you should still strive to improve what is within your control, that is to minimize the chances of late deliveries that are caused by inefficiencies of your carriers or delivery setup.

 Deliver your promises